 Teatro Principal, Opera house and national monument in central Caracas, Venezuela

-The theater opened in 1931 as the first building in Venezuela to use a steel framework, designed by architect Gustavo Wallis Legórburu.
-It was later designated a national monument, reflecting its importance to the country's cultural heritage.
+The theater opened in 1931, designed by architect Gustavo Wallis Legórburu, and was the first building in Venezuela to use a steel frame.
+It was later declared a national monument.

 The community of curious travelers